sobuse/HNGi7-task-0.5/readme.txt

 Welcome to this repository.
-Thank you for visiting.
+Thank you for visiting today.